Yunxiang-Li/Cpp_Primer/Chapter 6. Functions/Chapter 6. Functions.md

 **Would it be possible to define isShorter as a constexpr?
 If so, do so.
 If not, explain why not.**

-No, because if a function is a constexpr function then we should know its exactly result or result sets at compile time.
+No, because if a function is a constexpr function and we can know its parameter result at compile time then we should know its exactly result or result sets at compile time.

 Here, however, `std::string.size()` is not a constexpr function thus we cannot know the result of `isShorter` function at compile time.
 Therefore, we cannot define `isShorter` as a constexpr function.